-YA Fiction | Paranormal Fantasy
+YA Fiction | Paranormal Romance

 “I knew we were both in mortal danger.
 Still, in that instant, I felt well.
 Whole.
 I could feel my heart racing in my chest, the blood pulsing hot and fast through my veins again.
 My lungs filled deep with the sweet scent that came off his skin.
 It was like there had never been any hole in my chest.
-I was perfect – not healed, but as if there had never been a wound in the first place.” -Goodreads
+I was perfect – not healed, but as if there had never been a wound in the first place.”

 How to write a review on the Twilight Saga…that is the question.
-Honestly, I suppose I shall have to write a two-part review for each book in the series: a) How I felt when I first read the books at age 12-14 and b) How I felt every other time I read the books.
+Honestly, I suppose I shall have to write a two-part review for each book in the series: a) How I felt when I first read the books at age 14 and b) How I felt when I re-read them at age 18.
 Yes.
 Yes that shall be my format for the following four Twilight Saga book reviews.
 Now let’s proceed.

 pooled ink Review:

-AGE 13: No Edward!
+AGE 14: No Edward!
 How could you leave Bella???
 How could you?!
 I literally hurled my copy of New Moon across my bedroom when I read this part.
 No joke.
 I was so upset and furious and disappointed in Mr. Perfect.
 But then I got to know Jacob and I realized that he’s a really great person.
 But then…No Jacob!
 How could you leave Bella???
 How could you?!
 Once again life was crumbling in this supposedly perfect Twilight world but then phew!
 Jacob had a good reason.
 Then Edward had a “good” reason…no Edward was being ridiculous, sorry dude.
 And this whole time Bella is going crazy and basically acting totally suicidal and I felt so conflicted because on one hand no guy should have that much power over you especially not when you’ve basically just met, I mean come on.
 But at the same time I sympathized because I had fallen in love with Edward too and he was supposed to be Mr. Happily-Ever-After and yet here he was letting us all down and confirming our fears that we were indeed unworthy, unattractive, and just all around not good enough to ever actually land a Prince Charming. …But then in the end it all worked out so huzzah.
-And the Volturi stuff was interesting so yay.

 …I like the book covers though.
 I mean, they’re pretty cool.
 I like how they’re simple but significant…but that doesn’t forgive the content.